androbaza/Xsight-heart-rate/logs/Johanna-logs.md

 ## Week 4
 * 1/2 h working on Gantt shart for the presentation regarding design questions
 * 1/2 h importing a [CAD model](https://grabcad.com/library/nvidia-jetson-nano-development-board-1) of Jetson Nano in Fusion
-* 1 h working on a simple case around the Jetson to get more hands-on experience with the tools provided by Fusion (modelling, fillet, section analysis)
+* 1/2 h working on a simple case around the Jetson to get more hands-on experience with the tools provided by Fusion (modelling, fillet, section analysis), similar to the tutorial mentioned above; needs to be continued
+* 1 h learning how to make an easy snap fit box with this [tutorial](https://www.youtube.com/watch?v=VVmOtM60VWw)

+* notes on working with Fusion:
+ * change parameters is very useful to fix dimensions and adapt them quickly later